 Well, you can’t go wrong with fresh baked sourdough, so let’s start there.
 If you’re up for baking your own loaf this season, checkout my super simple guide to home baked sourdough and join the Sourdough Sisterhood!

 I have even included some delicious, fluffy grain free biscuits for your tasting pleasure. check out my recipe for salt butter biscuits, guaranteed to make everyone happy.
 They make the perfect vessel for butter, gravy, and soaking up those final perfect bites of your Thanksgiving meal.

 Another fail proof holiday side?
 Try my sourdough starter cornbread.
 Moist, delicious, and a new addition to our holiday by request of Evie Wilder.
 Pairs beautifully with moist turkey and tart cranberry.

 the D E S S E R T

-We will start with the results of months of labor (labor of love)… my finally perfected pumpkin pie!
+We will start with the results of months of labor (labor of love)… my finally perfected pumpkin pie, made even better now that I am using the sourdough crust from my Sourdough Sisterhood Ebook.
 And if that isn’t enough, and you want to add a twist to the old favorite, I have created a uniquely delicious, totally original apple butter pumpkin pie.
 Yum.
 While, I am at it, I’ll go ahead and share that how to for my favorite apple butter, which can be used a spread on all of your favorite pumpkin baked goods or pancakes, as a flavor-filled addition to your chai tea, or even as a great pairing for a perfectly grilled pork chop.

 Enjoy, friends!
 And a very very Happy Thanksgiving.
 Happy Holidays.
 And happy every day.
 Cheers